Fragility Index

 Trends and Analysis

 The fragility index is increasing in both Scotland and Shetland.
-Shetland’s fragility is increasing at a faster rate than Scotland’s and is the highest it has been since 2011/12.
+Shetland’s fragility is increasing at a faster rate than Scotland’s.
 An increasing fragility index means that Shetland is experiencing the impact of a reducing and / or ageing population.

-Shetland’s fragility index was the 2nd highest in Scotland behind Aberdeenshire in 2022/23.
+Shetland’s fragility index was the 2nd highest in Scotland behind Aberdeenshire.
+Other areas of the Highlands and Islands are not experiencing the same degree of change.
 ONS 2018 found that older people make up higher proportions of the populations of rural and coastal areas than urban areas.

 Over 10 years, Shetland has experienced a 1% decrease in population, however, the demographic of the population has changed more significantly.
 Between the 2011 and 2022 Census, the percentage of over 65s in Shetland has gone from 16.3% to 21.8%.
 This change is slightly more than Scotland’s 16.8% in 2011 to 20.1% in 2022.